TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 38/Isaiah 38.7.md

 ---

-And this shall be the sign unto thee from Jehovah, that Jehovah will do this thing that he hath spoken:
+This shall be the sign to you from Yahweh, that Yahweh will do this thing that he has spoken.